dougeby/IntuneDocs/intune/device-passcode-reset.md

 ---
 # required metadata

-title: Reset a device passcode with Intune | Microsoft Docs
+title: Reset a device passcode with Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn how to reset the passcode on devices you manage with Intune."
+description: Learn how to reset the passcode on devices you manage with Intune."
 keywords:
 author: robstackmsft
 ms.author: robstack